 1. Dedicated Graphics Cards

-Dedicated graphics cards, also known as discrete graphics cards, are standalone devices or a completely different chip intended for heavy graphics processing.
+Dedicated or discrete graphics cards are standalone or completely different chips for heavy graphics processing.

 A dedicated graphics card is often intended for gamers and professionals.

-On desktops, dedicated graphics card connect to the PCIe slots on the motherboard.
-On laptops, a discrete graphics card is a separate chipset soldered onto the motherboard.
+On desktops, dedicated graphics cards connect to the motherboard’s PCIe slots.
+A discrete graphics card is a separate chipset sold onto a laptop motherboard.

-Dedicated graphics card are expensive.
-So much so that certain high end dedicated graphics card can cost as much as an entire mainstream PC.
+Dedicated graphics cards are expensive.
+So much so that specific high-end dedicated graphics cards can cost as much as an entire mainstream PC.

 2. Integrated Graphics Card

-As the name suggests, integrated graphics cards, aka iGPUs, are built-in with in the CPU.
+As the name suggests, integrated graphics cards, aka iGPUs, are built into the CPU.

-These provide a very basic graphics processing and video output support for your PC.
-They are not intended for heavier tasks such as gaming or for professional editing/designing work.
+These provide fundamental graphics processing and video output support for your PC.
+They are not intended for heavier gaming or professional editing/designing tasks.

 Also Read: Do Motherboards Have Integrated Graphics?